Laura A. Watt

 - SSCI 299 – Sophomore Year Experience: How To Think Like a Social Scientist

 Laura A. Watt.
 The Paradox of Preservation: Wilderness and Working Landscapes at Point Reyes National Seashore.
 Under contract with the University of California Press, forthcoming 2016.

 Laura A. Watt.
 “Losing Wildness for the Sake of Wilderness: The Removal of Drakes Bay Oyster Company.”
 Essay in The Relative Wild: Common Grounds for Conservation, John Hausdoerffer and Gavin Van Horn, eds.
 The Center for Humans and Nature and the University of Chicago Press, forthcoming 2017.

 Laura A. Watt.
-“The Continually Managed Wild: Tule Elk at Point Reyes National Seashore.”
+“The Continuously Managed Wild: Tule Elk at Point Reyes National Seashore.”
 Journal of International Wildlife Law and Policy 18(4), December 2015.

 Laura A. Watt & Ellen Joslin Johnck.
 "The Bay Area's Solar Salt Industry: An Unintended Conservationist."
 California History, Volume 91, No.2: 40-57, Summer 2014